Datasaurus dozen: Creation

 The first data set, in the shape of a Tyrannosaurus, that inspired the rest of the "datasaurus" data set was constructed in 2016 by Alberto Cairo.
 It was proposed by Maarten Lambrechts that this data set also be called "Anscombosaurus".

 This data set was then accompanied by twelve other data sets that were created by Justin Matejka and George Fitzmaurice at Autodesk.
-Unlike the Anscombe's quartet, where it is not known how the data set was generated, the authors used simulated annealing to make these data sets.
+Unlike Anscombe's quartet, where it is not known how the data set was generated, the authors used simulated annealing to make these data sets.
 They made small, random, and biased changes to each point towards the desired shape.
 Each shape took 200,000 iterations of perturbations to complete.

 The pseudocode for this algorithm is as follows: